BoyuFan1/borisfan.github.io/_pages/about.md

 ## 🎲 Connect With Me
 ------
-If you're intrigued by deep learning breakthroughs, passionate about wildlife conservation, or just up for a tennis game🎾, let's connect!
+If you're intrigued by deep learning breakthroughs, passionate about wildlife conservation, or just up for a tennis game 🎾, let's connect!
 Who knows what puzzles we might solve together? 🌟🤝